laravel-hyperf/laravel-hyperf.com/docs/docs/introduction.md

 ## Hyperf

-Hyperf is a high-performance framework built on Swoole and Swow, with all components natively supporting coroutines and strictly adhering to PSR standards.
-It enables developers to easily build high-concurrency applications with out-of-the-box support for non-blocking I/O.
+Laravel Hyperf is built on the Hyperf ecosystem, similar to how Laravel relates to Symfony.
+Hyperf is a high-performance framework powered by Swoole and Swow, with all components natively supporting coroutines and strictly adhering to PSR standards.
+It allows developers to easily build high-concurrency applications with built-in support for non-blocking I/O.

 The Hyperf project maintains high activity levels on GitHub, with regular feature updates and version releases.
 This demonstrates strong community engagement and consistent development progress.
 With over 6,000 stars on GitHub and more than 350 contributors since 2019, Hyperf is a top choice for developers seeking a modern web framework to build high-performance PHP projects with asynchronous I/O support.